 The costs of drug and alcohol treatment services will typically exceed your deductible.
 When that happens, deductibles are collected upfront as a way to ensure the insurance company will pay their portion of the coinsurance.

-NOTE: Some health insurance plans do not apply deductible amounts towards the out of pocket maximum.
-This information will be provided to you by Ocean Hills Recovery after a verification of your health insurance benefits has been conducted.
+NOTE: Some health insurance plans do not apply deductible amounts towards the out-of-pocket maximum.
+This information will be provided to you by Ocean Hills Recovery after verification of your health insurance benefits has been conducted.
 You may also verify this information by calling your health insurance.